pradeeban/DataDockerContainer/Readme.md

 Make sure to have the current directory to be writable by the Docker user.

-$ docker run --name bindaas-mongo -e TZ=America/New_York -v $PWD/projects:/root/bindaas/bin/projects -v $PWD/log:/root/bindaas/log/ -p 9099:9099 pradeeban/bindaas:3.3.6withMongo
+$ docker run --name bindaas-mongo -e TZ=America/New_York -v $PWD/projects:/root/bindaas/bin/projects -v $PWD/log:/root/bindaas/log/ -p 9099:9099 pradeeban/bindaas:3.3.8withMongo

+or with the dashboard

+docker run --name bindaas-mongo -e TZ=America/New_York -v $PWD/projects:/root/bindaas/bin/projects -v $PWD/log:/root/bindaas/log/ -p 9099:9099 -p 8080:8080 pradeeban/bindaas:3.3.8withMongo

 ## For the Bindaas Developer: Building the Docker Container

 From the root directory,

-$ docker build -t bindaas:3.3.5withMongo .
+$ docker build -t bindaas:3.3.8withMongo .

-You will get the output "Successfully tagged bindaas:3.3.5withMongo" if everything went fine.
+You will get the output "Successfully tagged bindaas:3.3.8withMongo" if everything went fine.

 Confirm that by running